deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18084/index.md

 ![](figures/figures_24_0.png)

-> 🔼 This figure shows qualitative examples of 16 consecutive frames generated by DynamicCity under the command RIGHT, demonstrating the model's ability to control the ego vehicle's motion and the scene's relative motion based on movement trends.
+> 🔼 The figure shows 16 frames of a scene generated using command-guided conditional generation, where the command is to turn right.
 > <details>
 > <summary>read the caption</summary>
 > Figure 12: Command-Guided Scene Generation Results.
 We provide qualitative examples of a total of 16 consectutive frames generated under the command RIGHT by DynamicCity on the CarlaSC (Wilson et al., 2022) dataset.
 Best viewed in colors and zoomed-in for additional details.